reactive-python/reactpy-django/docs/src/reference/hooks.md

 ## Use Mutation

-The `use_mutation` hook is used to create, update, or delete Django ORM objects.
+This hook is used to [create, update, or delete](https://www.sumologic.com/glossary/crud/) Django ORM objects.

-The function you provide into this hook will have no return value.
+The mutation function you provide should have no return value.

 === "components.py"